-Within the Transfer Analysis Report on page 4, there are a whole series of Critical Yields, which are based on the premise that the benefits within the Railways Pension Scheme will be matched via annuity purchase.
-As noted previously, it is generally accepted that purchasing an annuity will be more expensive than providing the pension out of the fund, which is the option the Railways Pension Scheme will take.
+Within the Transfer Analysis Report on page 4, there are a whole series of Critical Yields, which are based on the premise that the benefits within the Amex Pension Scheme will be matched via annuity purchase.
+As noted previously, it is generally accepted that purchasing an annuity will be more expensive than providing the pension out of the fund, which is the option the Amex Pension Scheme will take.

-In our view, the standard Critical Yield is not therefore an accurate assessment of the growth rate required to match the benefits available from the Railways Pension Scheme.
+In our view, the standard Critical Yield is not therefore an accurate assessment of the growth rate required to match the benefits available from the Amex Pension Scheme.
 The figure generated will be higher than the growth rate actually required.

 The table on page 4 summarises the situation based on the full pension, and then breaks it down into level pension and a separate costing for the indexation and guarantee period.
-This enables us to assess how much of the cost relates to you, Amanda and how much is in respect of increases in payment.
+This enables us to assess how much of the cost relates to you, Geoffrey and how much is in respect of increases in payment.
 This allows us to consider the standard Critical Yield in the light of your personal circumstances, and so consider the evaluation of the Transfer Value as part of the suitability of a transfer for you personally.

-The Critical Yield required to match benefits at the Railways Pension Scheme Normal Retirement Age of 60 is 57.5% per annum.
+The Critical Yield required to match benefits at the Amex Pension Scheme Normal Retirement Age of 65 is 4% per annum and at your Intended Retirement Age of 57 increases to 7.9%.
+This second figure is higher due to the shorter term involved.